MicrosoftLearning/MB-800-Business-Central-Functional-Consultant/Instructions/Labs/M02_Lab01_Create_company.md

+---
+lab:
+    title: 'Lab01: Create and configure a new company'
+    module: 'Module 2: Application Setup'
+---

-# Hands-on-Lab 2.1: Create and configure a new company
+# Create and configure a new company

 ## Exercise 1: Create a new company